OCA/l10n-germany/l10n_de_location_nuts/README.rst

 l10n_de_location_nuts, ...) will inherit this wizard and relate each NUTS item with states.
 So if you install a new localization addon you must re-build NUTS clicking this wizard again.

-To configure labels and levels per country, you should install a l10n module, but if you want to do it manually, you need to:

-* Have *Sales / Responsible permissions*.
-* Go to *Sales > Configuration > Address Book > Localization > Countries*.
-* Choose one.
-* Use the fields under the *NUTS* section.

 Usage